Venezuelan Alejandro Toro has a knack for transforming Latin ingredients into relatable recipes that are sure to please any palette.

 For me?
 It was a very humbling experience.
 It’s hard for me to see devastation in other places.
-Especially because I come from a country that is so devastated.
-Nevertheless, the damage the fires left is substantial and I was able to not only see it, but to hear first-hand from the people directly affected.
+Especially because I come from a country with so much of it.
+Nevertheless, the damage the fires left is substantial and I was able to not only see it, but to hear firsthand from the people directly affected.
 In a way, I was able to “put myself in their shoes.”
 Coming from Venezuela, what we dream of most is a time where we will be able to rebuild our country.
 These people were doing exactly that: coming together as a society to rebuild their community, without selfishness.
 It gave me a lot of hope for Venezuela and for the U.S., too, to be honest.
 I love and believe in people and this opportunity confirmed that.
 I especially thank Tastemade and our director, Joey Lucas, for putting [this project] together so seamlessly.

 How did you get started making a life in the kitchen?

-I honestly never thought Food would become such an important part of my career.
-I’ve always been around food – from watching my Colombian “Nana” cook for me and the family, to working in restaurants at a young age.
+I honestly never thought food would become such an important part of my career.
+I’ve always been around food – from watching my Colombian Nana cook for me and the family, to working in restaurants at a young age.
 I think the straight answer would be necessity.
-Necessity made me search for a job that led to participating in Master Chef, which later led to getting very involved in the food industry.
+Necessity made me search for a job that led me to participate in Master Chef, which later led to getting very involved in the food industry.